tanweijie123/tp/docs/UserGuide.md

 Format: `sdel INDEX [f/ true]`

-* Deletes the Client at the specified `INDEX`.
+* Deletes the Session at the specified `INDEX`.
-* The index refers to the index number shown in the displayed Client list.
+* The index refers to the index number shown in the displayed Session list.
 * The index **must be a positive integer** 1, 2, 3, ...

 Examples: